dmozhaev/doubleup/README.md

 ```bash
 <project root>/integration/tests
 ```
-The test DB connection is currently the same as for the "production", there ia a hard-coded test user named `heikki` with hard-coded UUID of `01162f1f-0bd9-43fe-8032-fa9590ee0e7e`.
+The DB connection is currently the same as for the "production", there ia a hard-coded test user named `heikki` with hard-coded UUID of `01162f1f-0bd9-43fe-8032-fa9590ee0e7e`.
 Currently there are 6 integration tests that can be divided into 2 categories:

 - basic API flow tests (3 pieces) which test handlers and possible error messages
-- process-related tests with db checking (3 pieces) which test the game flow
+- process-related tests with db checking (3 pieces) which test

 Integration tests can be run using e.g.:
 ```bash